adomokos/light-service/README.md

 * Action name is being displayed in the error message when the expected or promised key is not in the context.

 ### 0.3.3
-* Switching the promises and expects keys accessors from Action to Context
+* Switching the promises and expects key accessors from Action to Context

 ### 0.3.2
 * Fixing documentation and using separate arguments instead of a hash when setting the context to failure with error code